 Tornado's Cave in recent times — northern entrance

-Zorro on Tornado, or Toronado
+Zorro on Tornado

 Poison oak in Iverson's Upper Gorge, near Tornado's Cave

-For anyone who's inclined to go check this place out in person, please keep in mind a couple of important warnings: One, the site is crawling with poison oak, so be aware of what you're getting into and try not to touch any plants — especially if they're red.
+For anyone who's inclined to go check it out in person, please keep in mind a couple of important warnings: One, the site is crawling with poison oak, so be aware of what you're getting into and try not to touch any plants — especially if they're red.
 But know that the green poison oak will get you too.
 Last time I was there the area right in front of Tornado's Cave was crawling with the stuff.
 And two, be wary of rattlesnakes.
 I spotted a baby one not far from Tornado's Cave on a recent visit — and I've heard the babies are even more poisonous than the adults.